Pradhan Mantri KUSUM Yojana Explained

 What is PM-KUSUM Scheme?

-The PM-KUSUM or Pradhan Mantri Kisan Urja Suraksha Utthan Mahabhiyan scheme is an initiative launched by the Government of India under the aegis of the Ministry of New and Renewable energy (MNRE) in 2019.
-The scheme’s objective is to provide assistance installing off-grid solar pumps on village land (rural areas) and thus decrease their dependence on the grid.
+The PM-KUSUM or Pradhan Mantri Kisan Urja Suraksha Evam Utthaan Mahabhiyan scheme is an initiative launched by the Government of India under the aegis of the Ministry of New and Renewable Energy (MNRE).
+The PM KUSUM launch date was in 2019.
+The scheme’s objective is to provide assistance in installing off-grid solar pumps on village land (rural areas) and thus decrease their dependence on the grid.
 It is valid for grid-connected areas.

 The idea is to increase farmers’ income by selling extra electricity generated and reducing the over-dependence of farmers on diesel.
 The scheme was launched by the Ministry of New and Renewable energy across the nation.